foreverpersist/lightvm/README.md

 # lightvm

-	Light VM customized for cloud container applications
+	Light VM customized for cloud containers which has only one application

+	Run one VM instance for each container

 ## Targets

-	lightvm is designed for cloud container applications, only decicates to provide essential and isolated physical resources for application.
+	lightvm is designed for cloud containers, only decicates to provide essential and isolated physical resources for application.

-	Isolation and efficiency are all design targets.
+	Isolation, Performance, Applicability are all design targets.

+> * Isolation:     equal with tradition VM or Unikernel
+> * Performance:   better than tradition VM, close to Unikernel
+> * Applicability: equal with Host

 ## Features

-	Only for Cloud Container Applications

-### Physical Resource

-	Flexible CPU, Memory, Disk, Network
-	No graphic devices
-	No sound devices
-	No other external devices

-### Scheduling Policy

-	Simplest policy only for efficiency
-	No fairness or other rules
+	New OS based on Unikernel-like OS: OSv

+### Native Linux Application Support

+	Support unmodified applications in Linux

+	There is still a limit: following libraries can't be statically linked to applications because they have been compiled to kernel (x64)

+> *	libc
+> * libm
+> * libpthread
+> * libdl
+> * librt
+> * libstdc++
+> * libaio
+> * libxenstore
+> * libcrypt

-### Isolation
+### Multi-processes Support

-	Outer isolation
-	Only MNT for inner isolation
+	Support multi-processes

+	`fork`, `exec` are supported

-### Overhead
+### Pass-through I/O Support

-	Like native container
+	Support file sharing between VM and host with VirtFS

 ## Works

-	Customize linux kernel

-### Remove Redundant Physical Resource
+	Optimizing OS for container based on OSv

+### Multi-Address Spaces

+### IPC

-### Simplify Scheduling Policy
+### VirtFS

-### Remove Redundant Inner Isolation

-### Decrease Overhead
+### Performance Optimization